 This article from 2015 was lightly edited/updated in 2020.
 For more on kid-movement, read through our favorite resources on More Movement for Kids and Babies.
 For more on feet and walking, including kid-feet, read through Our Favorite Feet, Footwear, and Walking Resources.

 I’m going to say it straight: I don’t like to see a child in heeled shoes.
 Let me be clear.
-I’m not only talking about high heels or those plastic high-heel costume shoes.
-I’m talking about school shoes and soccer shoes.
+I'm not only talking about high heels or those plastic high-heel costume shoes.
+I'm talking about school shoes and soccer shoes.
 Summer sandals, toddler shoes, and “healthy shoes for kids.”
-If you look at the kids around you, you’re likely to find a heel on almost every pair of shoes they are wearing.
+If you look at the kid shoes around you, you're likely to find that, like adult shoes, there's a heel on almost every pair.

 KIDS AND HEELED SHOES

 Recalling Picture B on page 15 [added below for your reference], there are three measures that affect how much a heel distorts a body from neutral: the height of the heel, the length of the foot, and the height of the body.

 The shorter the foot wearing a heeled shoe, the greater the angle upon which the foot is set.
 When it comes to putting kids in heeled shoes, it bears emphasizing:

 - The higher the heel, the more forward the body is projected.

 - The shorter the foot, the more forward the body is projected.

 - The taller the body, the more forward the body is projected.